Krahos/krahos.github.io/content/blog/tdd.md

     }
 }
 ```
-This passes the test already and I don't see any meaningful refactorings we can
-do, it's a simple example anyway, so we can be satisfied.
+At this point we could do some refactorings and improve the code, while keeping
+the test green.
+In this simple example there isn't much to do so we are done.

-## Dealing with GenAS, or GenAE.
+## Dealing with evil stupidity.
 Is our test really that good though?
-What if we are letting our artificial
-stupidity generate the code?
-And what about artificial evil?
-Can we rely on the
+Can we rely on the test we wrote?
+Not
-test we wrote?
-Not really!
+really!
 Look at this implementation:
 ```Rust
 /// sorting.rs
 fn sort(arr: &mut [u8]) {